adamtorres/importing-tutorial/readme.md

 The general idea is to use some key to determine which function needs to be called.
 If you are familiar with `switch` or `case` statements in other languages, this works in a slightly similar manner.

-Side tracking to cover some details used in this example.
+Side tracking a little to cover some details used in this example.

 ## The dict object
 A dict is a dictionary object.
 It is made up of key/value pairs.
 The keys can be any mix of "hashable types".
 In general, strings, numbers, and tuples of strings and numbers are all I've used as keys.
 The values can be anything from other strings and numbers to other dicts, functions, or objects.